SamuelClucas/Dot/README.md

+# .
-. — A Minimalist, Pointer-Centric Language
+A Minimalist, Pointer-Centric Language.

 “Do what you wish, but clean up after your existence.”

 dot (.) is a low-level, expressive, minimalist programming language designed to embody clarity, control, and accountability through symbolic syntax.
 It compiles to clean C code, and ultimately machine code, while enforcing strict memory and scope discipline.

-✨ Core Philosophy
+## Ethos
 Only pointers exist.
 There are no variables — only references to memory.

 Scope is sacred.
 You must explicitly release memory when you're done.
 Nothing leaks.